mongodb/laravel-mongodb/README.md

 ### EmbedsMany Relationship

 If you want to embed models, rather than referencing them, you can use the `embedsMany` relation.
-This relation is similar to the `hasMany` relation, but embeds the models inside the parent object.
+This relation is similar to the `hasMany` relation but embeds the models inside the parent object.

 **REMEMBER**: These relations return Eloquent collections, they don't return query builder objects!